 Jake has spent much of his life trying to become a superhero.
 To that end, he’s spent a tremendous amount of his time studying – watching Justice League cartoons, reading Spider-Man books, playing Marvel Heroes.
-Things kicked up a notch in college when he began studying criminal justice and martial arts, and went even further when he took a position teaching the latter.
+Things kicked up a notch in college when he began studying the martial arts, and went even further when he took a position teaching them.
 But finally, after a lifetime of dedication and singular pursuit… he makes a podcast where he and his friends play tabletop RPGs.
 See, somewhere along the lines, things got blurry.
-He accidentally became interested in a slew of other media, from World of Warcraft to Supernatural to Elder Scrolls to Harry Potter.
+He accidentally became interested in a slew of other media, from World of Warcraft to Supernatural to Elder Scrolls to Black Sails.
 He picked up hobbies like writing, making music, and costuming.
 Then a certain Keeper invited him to play Earthdawn; and dozens of Pathfinder, D&D, World of Darkness, Monster of the Week, and so many other games later, as both player and game master, here we are.
 Unlike most of the cast, Jake has no formal theatre training or experience.
 He does his best to keep his head above water and be as entertaining as his co-hosts – and he did make the theme song (along with a lot of other show music), so at least he’s pulling his weight.